chaitkul/UAV-Deconfliction-System/README.md

-# UAV Strategic Deconfliction in Shared Airspace
+# UAV Deconfliction in Shared Airspace

 ## Overview
 This project implements a strategic deconfliction system for multiple drones operating in shared airspace.
 The system can: